How does PGT-M work? Learn more about the process of PGT-M

 - Female partner takes medications to stimulate the ovaries to make multiple eggs grow

-- Eggs are retrieved with a transvaginal needle in an office procedure
+- Fertility doctor retrieves the mature eggs with a transvaginal needle during an office procedure

 - Embryos develop in the embryology laboratory over the course of 5-6 days

-On day 5 or 6 of development, when embryos have reached the blastocyst stage, a few cells that would eventually become placental cells are removed from the outer layer of the embryo (this is called a trophectoderm biopsy).
-The cells are then sent to a special laboratory that will test for the specific abnormality in question using the most advanced techniques.
+When the embryos have reached the blastocyst stage, we remove a few cells that would eventually become placenta from the outer layer of the embryo (a trophectoderm biopsy).
+Our team sends these cells to a special laboratory that will test for the specific abnormality in question using the most advanced techniques.

-Historically, embryos were biopsied on day 3 of their development when the embryo only contains 6-8 cells.
-Recent literature suggests that when then embryo is allowed to develop to the blastocyst stage at day 5 or later when the embryo has 200 or more cells, then the biopsy is safer.
-With day 5 biopsies, the cells are removed from the outer layer of embryo which will eventually become the placenta, without harming the cells that will eventually become the baby.
+When do you biopsy the embryo?
+Historically, laboratories biopsied embryos on Day 3 of their development when the embryo only contains 6-8 cells.
+Recent literature suggests that when then embryo can develop to the blastocyst stage at Day 5 or later when the embryo has 200 or more cells, the biopsy is safer.
+With Day 5 biopsies, we remove the cells from the outer layer of embryo which will eventually become the placenta, without harming the cells that will eventually become the baby.

-Thousands of clinical preimplantation genetic diagnosis cycles have been performed worldwide, resulting in the birth of hundreds of healthy babies.
-PGD was introduced in 1990 and has been increasing used since that time.
+Is PGT-M safe?
+Thousands of clinical PGT-M cycles have been performed worldwide, resulting in the birth of hundreds of healthy babies.
 The procedure does not appear to affect the development of the embryo and subsequent pregnancy or the child once it is born.
-However, more follow up studies of children born after PGD are needed.
+However, more follow up studies of children born after PGT-M are needed.